yasarkhangithub/SAFE/README.md

 ###Settings

 Each dataset was loaded into a different SPARQL endpoint on separate physical machines.
 All experiments are carried out on a local network, so that network cost remains negligible.
 The machines used for experiments have a 2.60 GHz Core i7 processor, 8 GB of RAM and 500 GB hard disk running a 64-bit Windows 7 OS.
 Each dataset is hosted as a Virtuoso Open Source SPARQL endpoint hosted physically on separate machines.
 The details of the parameters used to configure Virtuoso are listed in Table 1 below.
+Virtuoso version 7.2.4.2 has been used in experiments.

 **Table 1:** SPARQL Endpoints Configuration